muarshad01/Docker_and_Kubernetes/06_Production_Grade_Workflow.md

   - `feature`, and
   - `master`

-`feature` branch is our development-branch and `master` branch is a very-clean-copy of our working code base.
+`feature` branch is our development-branch and `master` branch is a very-clean-copy of our working-code-base.

 * We're only pulling/pushing code to the `feature` branch.
 We're never going to push code directly to `master`. `Pull Request` merges the code to the master branch.